LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

 Let \( \mathcal{P}^{(t)} = \{O_1^{(t)}, O_2^{(t)}, \dots, O_N^{(t)}\} \) denote the population of selection operators at generation \( t \), where \( N \) is the population size and each \( O_i^{(t)} \) is a selection operator.
-The fitness of each operator \( O_i^{(t)} \), denoted \( f(O_i^{(t)}) \), is evaluated based on its performance in the symbolic regression loop.
-The meta-evolution process includes the following components: \begin{itemize} \item \textbf{Population Initialization:} The initial population $\mathcal{P}^{(0)}$ is generated by prompting the LLM to produce $N$ random selection operators.
-The details of the initialization prompts are provided in \Cref{sec: Prompt} of the supplementary material. \item \textbf{Synthetic Evaluation:} Since LLM-generated code may contain syntax errors or infinite loops, we run code on several basic test cases to filter out invalid operators.
-Each \( O_i^{(t)} \in \mathcal{P}^{(t)} \) is evaluated in a synthetic testing environment and discarded if it contains syntax/runtime errors, exceeds a 300-second execution time, or is more than 100$\times$ slower than the fastest operator in the batch.
-The test cases are provided in \Cref{sec: Test Cases} of the supplementary material. \item \textbf{Solution Evaluation:} For each selection operator \( O_i^{(t)} \in \mathcal{P}^{(t)} \), its fitness is computed as $f(O_i^{(t)}) = \frac{1}{T} \sum_{j=1}^{T} \texttt{SR}(O_i^{(t)}, \mathcal{D}_j),$ where $\mathcal{D}_1, \dots, \mathcal{D}_T$ are symbolic regression datasets, and $\texttt{SR}(O_i^{(t)}, \mathcal{D}_j)$ denotes the symbolic regression performance of $O_i^{(t)}$ on dataset $\mathcal{D}_j$.
-In brief, each dataset is split into a training and validation set.
-Symbolic regression is performed on the training set, and the fitness of the selection operator is computed based on its performance on the validation set.
-Details of the solution evaluation procedure are provided in \Cref{sec: ESR} of the supplementary material. \item \textbf{Survival Selection:} A subset of operators is retained to form the next generation $\mathcal{P}^{(t+1)}$.
+The fitness of each operator \( O_i^{(t)} \), denoted \( f(O_i^{(t)}) \), is evaluated based on its performance in the SR loop when that operator is used.
+The meta-evolution process includes the following components: \begin{itemize} \item \textbf{Population Initialization:} The initial population $\mathcal{P}_{*}^{(0)}$ is generated by prompting the LLM to produce $N$ random selection operators.
+The details of the initialization prompts are provided in \Cref{sec: Prompt} of the supplementary material. \item \textbf{Synthetic Evaluation:} To ensure the validity and efficiency of LLM-generated operators, each \( O_i^{(t)} \in \mathcal{P}_{*}^{(t)} \) is first evaluated in a synthetic testing environment before being applied to real SR tasks.
+Two synthetic test cases are designed to provide an inexpensive proxy for assessing an operator's validity.
+They require only minimal computation to detect syntax errors, runtime failures, and inefficient implementations.
+This screening step is important because the downstream SR-based evaluation of a candidate operator takes hundreds of seconds on average, as shown in \Cref{sec: evaluation_time} of the supplementary material, so evaluating invalid or pathological operators directly on the real tasks would waste substantial computation.
+The first case consists of 100 solutions whose predicted values and training errors are independently sampled from integers in the range $[1, 10]$, representing a diverse scenario with varying fitness values.
+The second case also includes 100 solutions but assigns identical fitness to all individuals by repeating a single integer value sampled from $[1, 10]$, representing an edge case of uniform performance.
+An operator is discarded if it contains syntax or runtime errors, exceeds a 300-second execution time, or is more than 100$\times$ slower than the fastest operator in the batch.
+Let \( \mathcal{P}^{(t)} \subseteq \mathcal{P}_{*}^{(t)} \) denote the filtered population after synthetic evaluation. \item \textbf{Solution Evaluation:} For each selection operator \( O_i^{(t)} \in \mathcal{P}^{(t)} \) that survived the synthetic evaluation, its fitness is computed as $f(O_i^{(t)}) = \frac{1}{T} \sum_{j=1}^{T} \texttt{SR}(O_i^{(t)}, \mathcal{D}_j),$ where $\mathcal{D}_1, \dots, \mathcal{D}_T$ are meta-learning SR datasets, and $\texttt{SR}(O_i^{(t)}, \mathcal{D}_j)$ denotes the SR performance of $O_i^{(t)}$ on dataset $\mathcal{D}_j$.
+Because these are meta-learning datasets used for meta-evolution, each dataset is split into training and evaluation sets only, with no separate test set.
+SR is performed on the training set, and the fitness of the selection operator is computed based on its performance on the evaluation set.
+Details of the solution evaluation procedure are provided in \Cref{sec: ESR} of the supplementary material. \item \textbf{Survival Selection:} After solution generation, the current population $\mathcal{P}^{(t)}$ is merged with the parent population from the previous generation $\mathcal{P}_{\cup}^{(t-1)}$, and survival selection is applied to form $\mathcal{P}_{\cup}^{(t)} = \sigma(\mathcal{P}^{(t)} \cup \mathcal{P}_{\cup}^{(t-1)})$, where $\sigma$ denotes the survival selection operator that maintains the population size by reducing it from $2|\mathcal{P}|$ to $|\mathcal{P}|$.
+Operators from $\mathcal{P}_{\cup}^{(t)}$ then serve as parents for generating the next generation $\mathcal{P}_{*}^{(t+1)}$.
 To control bloat, a multi-objective survival selection strategy is employed, as described in \Cref{sec: Bloat Control}. \item \textbf{Solution Selection:} Two parent operators $O_a^{(t)}, O_b^{(t)} \in \mathcal{P}^{(t)}$ are selected for recombination.
 The selection strategy incorporates semantic information, as detailed in \Cref{sec: Semantics-Aware Evolution}.